Blood and body tissue samples are vital for cancer research. This page is about giving samples as part of a trial. There is information about

 Blood and tissue samples in cancer research

-Many developments in cancer treatment come from doctors and researchers looking at blood and tumour samples in the laboratory.
+Many developments in cancer treatment come from doctors and researchers looking at blood and tumour (tissue) samples in the laboratory.

-- Find new ways to diagnose cancer
+- changes in hormones, chemicals or cells to help find new ways to diagnose cancer

 People who do not have cancer, or any other illness, may also be asked to donate blood or tissue samples.
 Researchers can use these to find differences between healthy cells and cancer cells.

 Before your doctor or nurse takes a blood or tissue sample for research, they will always ask your permission and ask you to sign a form.
 Before you do this, they should give you written information about what will happen to your sample.
 They should also answer any questions you have.

 Types of body tissue samples

 Researchers can use several different types of tissue samples to help with their research.
 These include: